prana-W/Backend_Mega_Project/notes.md

 - Do `npm i -D prettier`.
 Installing it as a dev dependency.
   - Now add a `.prettierrc` file to the root directory and add basic configuration in it.
   - Now add a `.prettierignore` file as well.
 Add files that we want prettier to ignore

+# Lec-8

+- Go to Atlas Compass.
+Make our project and set up our cluster.
+Then add network access and database access.
+Then connect the cluster by clicking on Compass.
+From there copy the URI (string) and paste it in the .env file, there replace the <db-password> with the password of the admin (which we set up in the database).
+- Also include PORT in the .env file
+- CAUTION!!!
+Remove the last slash in the URI (string) that we copy and pasted in the .env file.
+- Now we add the name of our application in `constants.js`.
+This is done, so that we don't have to manually change the name evrywhere in future, if we want.
+  - We could  have also used .env file to do the same, but name of the file is not a sensitive information, that's why keeping it in such a file doesn't make that sense.
+- We also need to do `npm i dotenv mongoose express`as we are working with .env file, mongoose and express
+- dotenv is used, since we want to populate whatever is inside our .env file into our root directory as soon as the project starts.
+  - To do so we can simply do `require('dotenv').config({path: './env'})`
+  - But since we have changed the type in package.json from commonjs to module, we can't use require statement anymore!!
+    - For that we can use add a small line in our dev script in package.json

+## NOTE!!!

+As of node verion 20.x.x, we can use .env natively that means, there is no need to install dotenv package.
+Just simply put `node --env-file=.env abc.js` as a start/dev script.
+Here --env-file=.env poupulates our .env file content into process.env all around the app.
+But since we are using nodemon here instead of node, we are still using dotenv.
+Things might change in the future, so kindly check these things and debug it if getting error.

+### Keep in Mind!!

+- Database is in another continent!
+Therefore, async-await needs to be used.
+- Errors can occur in Database connection, therefore always wrap in try-catch block or use Promises (resolve, reject)

+### Connection with Database (using Mongoose)

+1. In index.js

+- Here, we use IIFE (async IIFE)
+- Inside add try-catch block for error handling.
+For the link, use the MONGODB_URI stored in .env file followed by DB_NAME stored in constants.js.
+Connect both using /

+2. In db directory and importing the function in the index.js

+- `process` is a feature of Node.js